 For the annual 2010 Lucie Awards, Adriana Teresa was the Curator of the IPA’s (International Photo Awards) Best of Show exhibition.

-In 2012, FotoVisura Inc produced The FotoVisura Pavilion in San Juan, Puerto Rico and launched the Workshops and Residency at the Visura Lodge in Stowe Vermont.In 2014, Adriana Teresa launched a new platform titled, Visura.co—the professional networking platform for arts and media.
-The platform offers individual content producers a central place to brand, Network, Share your Info and Access Career opportunities.
+In 2012, FotoVisura Inc produced The FotoVisura International Pavilion in San Juan, Puerto Rico, and launched the Workshops and Residency at the Visura Lodge in Stowe Vermont.In 2015, Adriana Teresa launched Visura.co, and co-founded Scout Film Festival.
+Since she has dedicated her career to studying the structural challenges to finding and searching for quality and diverse content and talent online in order to empower media literacy.

 * * *